-Seppe Segers is an assistant professor of Biomedical Ethics at Maastricht University, a postdoctoral researcher at the Department of Philosophy and Moral Sciences, Ghent University (Belgium) and secretary of the Bioethics Institute Ghent (BIG).
+Seppe Segers is an assistant professor of Biomedical Ethics at Maastricht University, a postdoctoral researcher at the Department of Philosophy and Moral Sciences, Ghent University and member of the Bioethics Institute Ghent (BIG).

-His main research interests concern the ethics of reproductive medicine, embryo research, germline gene editing, fetal medicine and the moral importance of genetic parenthood.
+His main research interests concern the ethics of reproductive medicine, embryo research, germline gene editing, fetal medicine, the moral importance of genetic parenthood and philosophy of need.
 He also works on the ‘DIME’ ERC project, focussing on the ethical aspects of broader, more general evolutions in medicine and the impact of disruptive innovation in healthcare on medical ethics.

-Seppe’s interests lie in social and political theory, normative ethics, meta-ethics, ethics of technology, engineering ethics, philosophy of language, history of science and philosophy of medicine.
+Seppe’s interests lie in social and political theory, normative ethics, meta-ethics, ethics of technology, engineering ethics, and philosophy of medicine.

 A link to his bibliography.